thephez/docs-core/docs/api/remote-procedure-calls-evo.md

 8d88ac45084a0f63d6f06767c941ffd5af4ed17ea0e28afa481e46b2bdbadbd8446c8c00\
 ```

+### ProTx Register Fund HPMN

+> ❗️ Deprecated RPC
+>
+> The `protx *_hpmn` RPC commands were renamed in Dash Core 20.0.0 and can now be accessed as `protx *_evo` (e.g. `protx register_hpmn` is now `protx register_evo`).

-### ProTx Register Prepare HPMN
+### ProTx Register Prepare Evo

-The "protx register_prepare_hpmn" RPC creates an unsigned ProTx and a message that must be signed externally with the private key that corresponds to collateralAddress to prove collateral ownership.
+The `protx register_prepare_evo` RPC creates an unsigned ProTx and a message that must be signed externally with the private key that corresponds to `collateralAddress` to prove collateral ownership.
 The prepared transaction will also contain inputs and outputs to cover fees.

 *Parameter #1---collateral address*